provables/sequencelib/home_page/contributing.md

 ## Guidelines

 * Fork this repository in [Github](https://github.com/provables/sequencelib).
-It is an standard Lake project, so the general instructions for [Setting Up Lean](https://lean-lang.org/documentation/setup/) apply.
+It is a standard Lake project, so the general instructions for [Setting Up Lean](https://lean-lang.org/documentation/setup/) apply.